eman/iotrelay/README.rst

-Internet of Things Relay: Giving Voice to Your Things
+IoT Relay: Giving Voice to Your Things
 ========================================================================
 Release v1.0.1